 A Rural Gem…

-Dorset is a small gem of a county encompassing all that is best in rural England: rolling green hills, woodland and hedgerows running down to the sea, yet it is only 3 hours from London and the South-East.
+Dorset is a small gem of a county encompassing all that is best in rural England.
+It has rolling green hills, woodland and hedgerows running down to the sea, yet it is only 3 hours from London and the South-East.
 There are 90 miles of unspoiled coastline with dramatic cliff-top walks and good, safe beaches.

 The whole coastline from Exmouth to Poole has been declared a World Heritage site by UNESCO.
-It is the only natural phenomenon in England to achieve this status.
+Known as the Jurassic Coast, it is the only natural phenomenon in England to achieve this status.

 History at Every Turn…

-The small towns of rural Dorset have grown from the landscape over centuries and you will find history at every turn to inform and delight you.
+The small towns of rural Dorset have grown from the landscape over centuries.
+This means you will find history at every turn to inform and delight you.
 For the more energetic, footpaths and cycle-ways open up Dorset’s secrets and the coast is always close at hand for water sports enthusiasts.

 Virtually all the cottages are in traditional villages with a pub and a shop near at hand.
 These villages are graced by fine old buildings that Thomas Hardy would have known and immortalised in his books on Dorset.